Amielll/transporting-around-toronto/README.md

 Our story about biking in Toronto told through data visualizations.
 Final Project submission for CSC316.

 ## Project Information
+This project was built using [D3js](https://d3js.org/) and deployed on an Azure Static Web App via Github Actions.

+This web application features several interactable visualizations that each look at a certain aspect about biking in Toronto (e.g. the Bike Share network) as well as several comparisons to Montreal and Vancouver.
+Most maps and charts are clickable and update according to selected variables and various toggles.
+For a quick example on usage, check out the demo below!

 ### Demo
 A two-minute video demoing the project can be found [here](https://drive.google.com/file/d/1A4xegE4duWqc6yf9bxhtcKd6n_MkuANR/view?usp=drive_link).

 ### Deployment
-The project is deployed on an Azure Static Web App and can be accessed [here](https://gray-field-055999b0f.6.azurestaticapps.net/).
+The project can be accessed [here](https://gray-field-055999b0f.6.azurestaticapps.net/).

 ### Local Setup
 In case the above link is no longer accessible at the time of reading this (resource may be torn down in the future), you